Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLESecurity.rst

 **Parameters**
 ~~~~~~~~~~~~~~

 secReq: TRUE to enable, FALSE to disable.

-Default value: FALSE
+Default value is FALSE.

 **Returns**
 ~~~~~~~~~~~